milanaryal/milanaryal.github.io/_posts/2021-03-21-deploying-jekyll-sites-to-github-pages-using-github-actions.md

 We're only going to cover builds from the `main` branch in this page.
 Therefore, ensure that you are working on the `main` branch.
 If necessary, you may create it based on your default branch.
 When the Action builds your site, the contents of the _destination_ directory will be automatically pushed to the `gh-pages` branch with a commit, ready to be used for serving.

-> The Action we're using here will create (or reset an existing) `gh-pages` branch on every successful deploy.
+> **Warning**: The Action we're using here will create (or reset an existing) `gh-pages` branch on every successful deploy.
 So, if you have an existing `gh-pages` branch that is used to deploy your production build, ensure to make a backup of the contents into a different branch so that you can rollback easily if necessary.

 Following is the contents of `Gemfile` for our project: